Ubrillo/Depot-Application-System/README.md

 ### Design Architecture
 * Database Layer - This layers stores data files that can read and written to.
 * Logic Layer - This is the middle layer that links  the Database Layer and the Presentation Layer.
+It processess requests from the Presentation Layer.
 * Presentation Layer - This layer  displays the graphical interface and sends command to the logic layer for processing.
 * Main - This contain the driver program that can be used to launch the entire application.